ssllabs/ssllabs-scan/ssllabs-api-docs-v3.md

 * **protocol** - protocol version.
 * **list[]** - list of [Suite objects](#suite)
 * **preference** - true if the server actively selects cipher suites; if null, we were not able to determine if the server has a preference
+* **chaCha20Preference** - true if the server takes into account client preferences when deciding if to use ChaCha20 suites. null, we were not able to determine if the server has a chacha preference.

 ### Suite ###